Collaborative Family Lawyers & Mediators | Finding a solution for your family

 Family Law Alternatives

-Collaborative Practice, or Collaborative Law as it is also know, is our favourite method of dispute resolution.
+Collaborative Practice, or Collaborative Law as it is also known, is our favorite method of dispute resolution.
 This is where the parties and their lawyers form a team in order to reach a solution that is right for the family as a whole.
 Each party retains their lawyer and the legal advice and support that comes with a lawyer.

 The parties and lawyers enter into an agreement.
 The agreement sets out the rules of negotiation and most importantly for clients, a condition whereby the lawyers agree not to continue to represent their clients should the matter proceed to contested court proceedings in the future.